syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

 keywords: Assemblies
 ---

-# Convert HTML to PDF file in ASP.NET Core
+# Convert HTML to PDF file in ASP.NET Core Control

 The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in ASP.NET Core application.